-- o Be enrolled in an eligible Nursing, Radiologic Technology, or Diagnostic Medical Sonography program (only), - o Complete Medical Graduate Success Scholarship Application, - o Maintain good academic standing (SAP Met status and 2.0 CGPA or higher) throughout their course of study, - Must maintain at least an 85% attendance rate throughout the program, - Be continually enrolled, - o Complete each term/payment period as scheduled, and - Maintain completion rate for scheduled graduation continual enrollment - no more than one course/mod may be missed during the program (as scheduled) to be considered continually enrolled for scholarship eligibility purposes.
+- Be enrolled in an eligible Nursing, Radiologic Technology, or Diagnostic Medical Sonography program (only), - Complete Medical Graduate Success Scholarship Application, - Maintain good academic standing (SAP Met status and 2.0 CGPA or higher) throughout their course of study, continual enrollment - no more than one course/mod may be missed during the program (as scheduled) to be considered continually enrolled for scholarship eligibility purposes.
 The student will not be penalized in the event the College cannot accommodate the required schedule.